kubeflow/manifests/kubeflow-roles/README.md

 This manifest package contains the default ClusterRoles Kubeflow uses for defining roles for Kubeflow user Profiles.
 These roles are currently assigned to users by Profiles (profile-controller and kfam) Service with the help of Manage Users page in Central Dashboard.

-## Aggregating default Kubernetes ClusterRoles to Kubeflow ClusterRoles

-Using [ClusterRole Aggregation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles) `kfctl` currently labels each of [the default Kubernetes ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) to its Kubeflow Roles defined here.

 *Note*: `kfctl` assigns the default Kubernetes role `cluster-admin` to the user who deploys Kubeflow for the [GCP IAP configuration](https://github.com/kubeflow/manifests/blob/master/kfdef/kfctl_gcp_iap.yaml).

 ## How to define role privileges for your Kubeflow application?
 Each application defines its own ClusterRole for each role here in kubeflow-roles.
-We use ClusterRole Aggregation for these application ClusterRoles to be aggregated to their corresponding Kubeflow roles.
+We use [ClusterRole Aggregation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles) for these application ClusterRoles to be aggregated to their corresponding Kubeflow roles.
 An example implementation showing the same can be found here:

 The example is taken from [istio manifests](istio/istio/base/cluster-roles.yaml).
 ```